andrew/ultimate-awesome/README.md

 - [awesome-ai-sandbox](https://github.com/webcoyote/awesome-ai-sandbox) - A curated list of projects, tools, and references for running AI agents inside safer execution environments, with a focus on open-source solutions.
 - [awesome-message-queue](https://github.com/yougg/awesome-message-queue) - A list of open source message queue middlewares and MQ cloud services.
 - [awesome-disentanglement-in-nlp](https://github.com/zhjohnchan/awesome-disentanglement-in-nlp) - A curated list of disentanglement in NLP. :-).
+- [Awesome-Physical-Engineering-AI](https://github.com/010zx00x1/Awesome-Physical-Engineering-AI) - 🔧 A curated list of AI tools for hardware engineering — CAD, simulation, manufacturing, and beyond.
+The awesome list that software forgot to make.
 - [awesome-eight](https://github.com/8percent/awesome-eight) - 😎 Awesome lists about interesting topics.
 - [awesome-abacatepay](https://github.com/abacatepay/awesome-abacatepay) - 💯 An awesome collection of AbacatePay projects, and resources.
 - [moe-paper-models](https://github.com/AdamG012/moe-paper-models) - A sumary of MoE experimental setups across a number of different papers.